RetroDECK/ES-DE/THEMES-LEGACY.md

     - Possible combinations:
     - `w h` - Dimensions of the badges container.
 The badges will be scaled to fit within these dimensions.
 Minimum value per axis is `0.03`, maximum value is `1.0`.
 Default is `0.15 0.20`.
 * `origin` - type: NORMALIZED_PAIR.
-    - Where on the component `pos` refers to.
-For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the component exactly in the middle of the screen.
+    - Where on the element `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
 Default is `0.5 0.5`.
 * `rotation` - type: FLOAT.
     - angle in degrees that the image should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
 Default is `0`.
 * `rotationOrigin` - type: NORMALIZED_PAIR.
     - Point around which the image will be rotated.
 Default is `0.5 0.5`.
 * `alignment` - type: STRING.